-Co-Purchasing, Gifting and Guarantors – Your Guide to Purchasing with Assistance
+Co-Purchasing, Gifting and Guarantors – Purchasing in NYC with Assistance

 Sometimes, despite your best efforts, it can still be difficult for you to buy a home on your own.
 But fortunately, you don’t have to go it alone if there’s someone else in your life who can help you.
-Some co-ops and condos will permit you to purchase an apartment with assistance in the form of either a co-purchaser, a guarantor or with a bit of help from a gift.
-How do these work?
-Here’s a brief overview.
+There are three main ways you can get assistance with purchasing in NYC – co-purchasing, gifting and guarantors.
+Here’s a brief overview of each one.

 - Co-purchasing is exactly what it sounds like – someone else buys the apartment with you, so you are both owners of the apartment.

 - Both of you will have to fill out the purchase application and, if it’s a co-op, you will both have to be present for the board interview.

 - In this case, you are the sole owner of the apartment, but someone else guarantees the payment of the maintenance.
 If you don’t keep current with payments, the co-op board or condo association can look to this person for payment.

 - The rules for each building may vary, but guarantors can expect to still have to fill out at least a part of the application or the entire application as well.
 However, they probably won’t be asked to attend the board interview.

 - If neither of the above options work for you, you can also be “gifted” the down payment amount.
 This is often a very popular option since the person giving the gift usually does not have to fill out the purchase application.